-Work with a care team to create a customized plan for your body and health by incorporating correct thyroids medication and dosage, establishing a healthy diet plan, and developing a fitness routine.
+Work with a care team to create a customized plan for your body and health by incorporating correct thyroid medication and dosage, establishing a healthy diet plan, and developing a fitness routine.
 A plan tailored to your specific needs may be the key to achieving weight loss.

-Talk with your doctor about how to incorporate these seven steps to your daily routine to begin to see fewer inflammation-related symptoms.
+Talk with your thyroid doctor about how to incorporate these seven steps to your daily routine to begin to see fewer inflammation-related symptoms.